Are you needing to reduce the space between lines in Word?

 Step 1: From the File tab click New.

-Step 2: n the search box type ‘single spacing’ and then click the magnifying glass to search for the single spacing Word template.
+Step 2: n the search box type ‘single spacing’ and then click the magnifying glass to search for the Single spaced (Blank) Word template.

 Step 3: Once the Single Spaced (blank) template has been found, Word will display the template on the screen.
 Click the template name to download it.